DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 ### Outside Dialogue

+#### When Entering a Room With a Journal Table
+When the player enters a room with a journal table, there should be some dialogue from Allister and/or his allies to indicate that.

+Something like "I sense a "

 #### Initial Response Dialogue
 This is the text that pops up immediately after picking up the journal entry.
 It should be a short reaction from Allister or one of his allies about the entry.